iSAQB Glossary of Software Architecture Terminology

 In our opinion, every serious software developer should know at least some patterns from the pioneering Gang-of-Four book by Erich Gamma (Gamma+1994) and his three allies.

-Set of guidelines that helps software developers to design and implement better solutions, where “better” means the avoidance of the following three bad characteristics:
+Set of guidelines that helps software developers to design and implement better solutions, where “better” could, for example, mean one or more of the following:

 Document